ansys/scade-ps/doc/source/user-guide/set-styles.rst

 Rationale
 =========

-SCADE Suite modeler creates equation sets with the ``Equation Set`` default style, that makes difficult to identify them.
-The following diagram has 5 equation sets, that can be identified one by one, with a double-click.
+SCADE Suite modeler creates all equation sets with the ``Equation Set`` default style, that makes it difficult to identify them.
+The following diagram has five equation sets, that can only be identified one by one, with a double-click.

 .. image:: /_static/no_styles.png